Tag Archives: identity

 The editors of the Canadian Journal of Disability Studies are seeking articles for a special issue on “Law, Religion and Disability.”
 The editors are seeking articles that articulate the diverse perspectives of disability studies as it relates both to law … Continue reading

 CFP Deadline: Jan 31, Essays for Publication on “African Sacred Spaces: Culture, History, and Change.”

-[ January 10, 2014 to January 31, 2014. ] Not much has been written about the nexus between spatiality and spirituality in the African experience.
+Not much has been written about the nexus between spatiality and spirituality in the African experience.
 Where space has been the subject of intellectual/academic scrutiny, it has often been through sociopolitical prisms.
-The purpose of this collection of essays is to expand the conversation, through rigorous interdisciplinary scholarly discourse, to cover the centrality of space [...]
+The purpose of this collection of essays is … Continue reading

-[ March 25, 2013 to April 19, 2013. ] The UCSIA Summer School “Culture, Religion and Society,” to be held 25 August – 1 September 2013, in Antwerp, Belgium) focuses on the topic of Religion, Reform and the Challenge of Plurality.
-The school will research processes of change that arise in the interaction between religions and societies in contexts of plurality – especially and [...]
+The UCSIA Summer School “Culture, Religion and Society,” to be held 25 August – 1 September 2013, in Antwerp, Belgium) focuses on the topic of Religion, Reform and the Challenge of Plurality.
+The school will research processes of change that … Continue reading

 Students interview their families about an important holiday or tradition and create poems about these celebrations to the accompaniment of handmade musical instruments.

 Students will learn about stereotypes as well as how to identify and challenge their own biases.
 Students will also make connections to religion as an important aspect of identity and an influence within the realm of Hip-Hop.